condense9/hark-lang/examples/hello/README.md

 ```

 The last three options configure whether the *Lambda function* returns
-immediately, or waits until the execution of the C9 function finishes.
+immediately, or waits until the execution of the Teal function finishes.